Widecombe in the Moor

 Widecombe in the Moor (/ˌwɪdᵻkəm...ˈmʊər/) is a village and large civil parish in Dartmoor National Park in Devon, England.
 Its church is known as the Cathedral of the Moors on account of its tall tower and its size, relative to the small population it serves.
-It is a favourite tourist centre, partly for its scenic character and partly for its connection to the popular song “Widecombe Fair”.
+It is a favourite tourist centre, partly for its scenic character and partly for its connection to the popular song "Widecombe Fair".

 History

 The name is thought to derive from 'Withy-combe' which means Willow Valley.
 According to Widecombe's official website, there are 196 households in the village, although its large and sprawling parish stretches for many miles and encompasses dozens of isolated cottages and moorland farms.
 The parish is surrounded, clockwise from the north, by the parishes of Manaton, Ilsington, Ashburton, Buckland-in-the-Moor, Holne and Dartmoor Forest.

-Tourism is a major source of income for Widecombe today, and within a small area of the village there are several gift shops (including a general store), one cafe and two pubs (the Old Inn and the Rugglestone Inn).
+Tourism is a major source of income for Widecombe today, and within a small area of the village there are several gift shops, one cafe and two pubs (the Old Inn and the Rugglestone Inn).

 The village is known for Widecombe Fair, held annually and celebrated by a folksong of the same name, featuring "Old Uncle Tom Cobley and All".
 Its words were first published in 1880, and the characters from the song are featured in many of the souvenirs on sale in the local shops.
 Also popular are the traditional Toby Jugs; a type of mug, with a handle, shaped as a three-dimensional caricature of a person's head, sometimes fictional, sometimes a celebrity.

 The church

 The church of St Pancras is known as the "Cathedral of the Moors" in recognition of its 120-foot tower and relatively large capacity for such a small village.
 Originally built in the fourteenth century, in the Perpendicular style (late Gothic), using locally quarried granite, it was enlarged over the following two centuries, partly on the proceeds of the local tin mining trade.
 Inside, the ceiling is decorated with a large number of decorative roof bosses, including the tinner’s emblem of a circle of three hares (known locally as the Tinners' Rabbits).

 It was badly damaged in the Great Thunderstorm of 1638, apparently struck by ball lightning during an afternoon service.
-The building was packed with about 300 worshippers, four of whom were killed and around 60 injured.
+The building was packed with about 300 people sheltering from the storm, four of whom were killed and around 60 injured.
 Local legend relates that the disaster was caused by a visit from the Devil.